robot-perception-group/tcn-updrafts-estimator/README.md

 conda activate tcn-updrafts-estimator
 ```

-In the folder `config`, we provide two example config files.
+In the folder `config`, we provide two annotated example config files.
 Please feel free to modify them and create your own config files.

 In the folder `dataset_generation`, we further provide the waypoint file `waypoints.json` containing an example flight path that the glider can track in the simulation.
 Alternatively, you can build upon the class `PathGenerator` in `path_generator.py` to create your own flight paths.

 ## Dataset Generation
 The script `generate_dataset.py` can be used to run simulations to generate a dataset for training and testing the TCN.

-**Example using the provided config and flight path:**
+#### Example Using the Provided Config and Flight Path File:

 ```bash
 python generate_dataset.py config/config_with_roll_moment_data.yaml dataset_generation/waypoints.json --index_start 0 --index_end 39999 --output_dir datasets --dataset_name v1 --sub_folder train --transform_path  # Generates a training set